xiix0/scam/README.md

-Accent on helpful side of your nature.
-Drain the moat.
+You will step on the night soil of many countries.